openwanderer/jsapi/core/examples/README.md

 Example 2 shows the basic use of the `OpenWanderer.Navigator` class, which allows you to navigate along a panorama sequence.

-We first create an `OpenWanderer.Navigator` object, again specifying the element hosting the panorama.
+Having imported the module as per the first example, we first create an `OpenWanderer.Navigator` object, again specifying the element hosting the panorama.
 ```
-const navigator = new OpenWandeerer.Navigator({
+const navigator = new OpenWanderer.Navigator({
     element: '#pano',
     ....
 });